 There's nothing quite like scrolling through a load of your old Twitter updates and wondering what in the hell you were thinking of when you posted that thing six months ago.
 Lack of context can often mean that something that made perfect sense at the time can be rendered meaningless months or years down the line.

-The result is that instead of a dry note that won't really mean much down the line, you instead capture a particular moment a lot more fully, complete with plenty of prompts that can help bring back a memory in much more detail.
+The result is that instead of a dry note that won't really mean much down the line, you capture a particular moment with fuller context, complete with plenty of prompts that can help bring back a memory in much more detail.
 And Dawes' clean design and smart UI keeps everything simple and good-looking.

 Related articles:(opens in new tab)

 Learn from experts and gain the skills you need to develop in the burgeoning field of UX design.
 Sign up for our UX Design Foundations course (opens in new tab) today.